 With the latest betas of iOS and watchOS, Apple listened to its Fitness+ users and included a way to AirPlay your Fitness+ videos to a non-Apple device, like a large TV using AirPlay 2.

-Specifically, your workout metrics like calories burned, heart-rate, Burn Bar, activity rings, and countdown timers DON’T show-up on any third-party screen, large or small.
+Specifically, your workout metrics like calories burned, heart rate, Burn Bar, activity rings, and countdown timers DON’T show up on many third-party screens, large or small.

 And your television (or another device) must support AirPlay 2.
 You should see a label on these smart television that it Works with Apple AirPlay.

-Devices that supported the original AirPlay are not supported, at least no yet.
+Devices that supported the original AirPlay are not supported, at least not yet.